AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 * the only thing that separates walls from trees and rocks is that they do no damage (and have a different rendered character).  thus, i didn't want to create a whole new class just for walls.  compromise: i created an `isWall` boolean flag.

+##### Monster.java/MonsterAS.java/MonsterZX.java/BossOK.java

+* if two things do the exact same thing but look different, they are essentially the same thing.  for that reason, `MonsterAS` (and all the rest) is a consolidated class that contains both Monster A and S.  when a `MonsterAS` object is instantiated, the developer must enter a `renderedChar` as a parameter.  if that char is invalid (e.g. not 'a' or 's' for MonsterAS), then the program throws an exception

 ##### known bugs